Senths02/portfolio/src/content/world-cup-moments.md

 ### Quantitative
 The features had over 950,000 unique users (an average of 47,000 users per game), and 30% returned to use the features again.

->Over 16,000 users rated the experience, with an average of 4.1 stars.
+>Over 16,000 users rated the experience, with an average of 4.1 stars (out of 5).

 <br>